jjiantong/Awesome-KV-Cache-Optimization/README.md

 ### Contributing

-The survey and the repository are **still work in progress** and will be updated regularly.
+The survey and the repository are **still under active development** and will be updated regularly.

 🙋 If you would like to include your paper in this survey and repository, please feel free to submit a pull request or open an issue with the paper's title and a brief summary highlighting its key techniques.
 You can also contact us via email.
 Please let us know if you find out a mistake or have any suggestions!
 We greatly appreciate your feedback regarding this repository or survey!

-🌟 If you find this resource helpful for your work, please consider citing our [research](#citation).
+🌟 If you find this resource helpful for your work, please consider giving us a star and citing our [research](#citation).

 ---